 Accelerant Detection Canine Program

-Fire and Rescue NSW runs an accelerant detection canine program, the first of its kind for Australasian fire services.
+Fire and Rescue NSW runs a nationally-leading accelerant detection canine program, the first of its kind for Australasian fire services.

 Accelerant detection canines and their handler can cover large areas quickly to narrow down the area for frontline firefighters to undertake fire origin and cause analysis.